 – Manipulative play

-The kids are glad to have play dough back into their life, and I'm happy to not have to feel like I'm going to gag when they take it out! ( Win.
+All that to say, the kids are glad to have play dough back into their life, and I’m happy to not have to feel like I’m going to gag when they take it out! ( Win.
 Win ).
-Now, you can't get away from the mess play dough can make, so I recommend just grabbing a roll of kraft paper and setting some good boundaries upfront with the kids that it stays on the table.
-We have a "kid table" and it is full of scribbles, old stickers, etc. and I must say, I kind of like it that way right now.
+Now we can’t get away from the mess play dough can make, so I recommend just grabbing a roll of kraft paper and setting some good boundaries upfront with the kids that it stays on the table.
+We have a “kid table” and it is full of scribbles, old stickers, etc. and I must say, I kind of like it that way right now.
 If that is not for you, there are a ton of great ideas on how to wrangle up play dough messes, but for now this method works well for us!

-PS: I have the delicious pumpkin spice scent squishing in my hand as I finish this post ( haha ) you may have saw it in my Instagram stories :)
+I have the delicious pumpkin spice scent squishing in my hand as I finish this post ( haha ) you may have saw it in my Instagram stories.